whatwg/html/FAQ.md

 The HTML serialization refers to the syntax of an HTML document defined in the HTML specification.
 The syntax is inspired by the SGML syntax from earlier versions of HTML, bits of XML (e.g. allowing a trailing slash on void elements, `xmlns` attributes), and reality of deployed content on the Web.

-Any document whose MIME type is determined to be `text/html` is considered to be an HTML serialization and must be parsed using an HTML parser.
+Any document whose media type is determined to be `text/html` is considered to be an HTML serialization and must be parsed using an HTML parser.

 ### What is an XML (or XHTML) Serialization?

 The XML Serialization refers to the syntax defined by XML 1.0 and Namespaces in XML 1.0.
-A resource that has an XML MIME type, such as `application/xhtml+xml` or `application/xml`, is an XML document and if it uses elements in the HTML namespace, it contains XHTML.
-If the root element is `html` in the HTML namespace, the document is referred to as an XHTML document.
+A resource that has an XML media type, such as `application/xhtml+xml` or `application/xml`, is an XML document.
+XML documents whose root element is `html` in the HTML namespace are sometimes referred to as "XHTML" documents.

-### What MIME type does HTML use?
+### What media (MIME) type does HTML use?

-The HTML serialization _must_ be served using the `text/html` MIME type.
+The HTML serialization _must_ be served using the `text/html` media type.

-The XHTML serialization _must_ be served using an XML MIME type, such as `application/xhtml+xml` or `application/xml`.
-Unlike the situation as of XHTML1, the HTML specification says that XHTML must no longer be served as `text/html`.
+The XML serialization _must_ be served using an XML media type, such as `application/xhtml+xml` or `application/xml`.
+Unlike the situation as of XHTML1, the HTML specification requires that "XHTML" documents must not be served with the `text/html` media type.

-Using the incorrect MIME type (`text/html`) for XHTML will cause the document to be parsed according to parsing requirements for HTML.
-In other words, it will be treated as tag soup.
-Ensuring the use of an XML MIME type is the only way to ensure that browsers handle the document as XML.
+Using the incorrect media type (`text/html`) for a document in the XML serialization will cause the document to be parsed according to parsing requirements for HTML.
+In other words, it will be treated as what's sometimes called "tag soup".
+Ensuring the use of an XML media type is the only way to ensure that browsers handle the document as XML.

 ### Should I close empty elements with `/>` or `>`?

 Void elements in HTML (e.g. the `br`, `img` and `input` elements) do not require a trailing slash. e.g. Instead of writing `<br />`, you only need to write `<br>`.
 This is the same as in HTML4.
 However, due to the widespread attempts to use XHTML1, there are a significant number of pages using the trailing slash.
 Because of this, the trailing slash syntax has been permitted on void elements in HTML in order to ease migration from XHTML1 back to HTML.

-The new HTML specification also introduces the ability to embed MathML elements.
-On elements inside a `math` element the trailing slash works just like it does in XML.
-I.e. it closes the element.
-This is only inside that context however, it does not work for normal HTML elements.
+The current HTML specification also introduces the ability to embed MathML elements.
+On elements inside a `math` element, the trailing slash works just like it does in XML; that is, it closes the element.
+This is only inside that context however; it does not work for normal HTML elements.

 ### If I'm careful with the syntax I use in my HTML document, can I process it with an XML parser?

-Yes.
-Find guidance in [HTML vs. XHTML](https://wiki.whatwg.org/wiki/HTML_vs._XHTML#Differences_Between_HTML_and_XHTML) and [Polyglot Markup: HTML-Compatible XHTML Documents](https://dev.w3.org/html5/html-polyglot/html-polyglot.html).

-A word of warning though.
 You have to be _really_ careful for this to work, and it's almost certainly not worth it.
 You'd be better off just using an HTML-to-XML parser.
 That way you can just use HTML normally while still using XML pipeline tools.

+[HTML vs. XHTML](https://wiki.whatwg.org/wiki/HTML_vs._XHTML#Differences_Between_HTML_and_XHTML) has some related guidance.

 ### What is the namespace declaration?

-In XHTML, you are required to specify the namespace:
+In the XML syntax, you are required to specify the namespace:

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml">
 ```

-In HTML, the `xmlns` attribute is currently allowed on any HTML element, but only if it has the value `http://www.w3.org/1999/xhtml`.
-It doesn't do anything at all, it is merely allowed to ease migration from XHTML1.
+In text/html documents, the `xmlns` attribute is currently allowed on any HTML element, but only if it has the value `http://www.w3.org/1999/xhtml`.
+It doesn't do anything at all; it is merely allowed for the purpose of easing migration from XHTML1.
 It is not actually a namespace declaration in HTML, because HTML doesn't yet support namespaces.
 See the question "[Will there be support for namespaces in HTML?](#will-there-be-support-for-namespaces-in-html)".

-### Will there be support for namespaces in HTML?
+### What about namespaces in HTML?

-HTML is being defined in terms of the DOM and during parsing of a text/html all HTML elements will be automatically put in the HTML namespace, `http://www.w3.org/1999/xhtml`.
-However, unlike the XHTML serialization, there is no real namespace syntax available in the HTML serialization (see previous question).
+HTML is defined in terms of the DOM and during parsing of a text/html document, all HTML elements are automatically put in the HTML namespace, `http://www.w3.org/1999/xhtml`.
+However, unlike the XML serialization, there is no real namespace syntax available in the HTML serialization (see previous question).
 In other words, you do not need to declare the namespace in your HTML markup, as you do in XHTML.
 However, you are permitted to put an `xmlns` attribute on each HTML element as long as the namespace is `http://www.w3.org/1999/xhtml`.

 In addition, the HTML syntax provides for a way to embed elements from MathML and SVG.
 Elements placed inside the container element `math` or `svg` will automatically be put in the MathML namespace or the SVG namespace, respectively, by the parser.
 Namespace syntax is not required, but again an `xmlns` attribute is allowed if its value is the right namespace.